sytandas/sytandas/README.md

-I like to learn & train neural network, also intersted on dl framewokrs.
+I like learning & training neural networks, and interested in dl frameworks.
  <!--
 ## Hi there 👋